 - The right to consent to disclosures of personally identifiable information contained in the student's education records, except to the extent that FERPA authorizes disclosure without consent.
 One exception which permits disclosure without consent is disclosure to school officials with legitimate educational interests.
 A school official is a person employed by the College in an administrative, supervisory, academic or research, or support staff position; a person or company with whom the College has contracted (such as an attorney, auditor, or collection agent); a person serving on the Board of Trustees; or a student serving on an official committee (such as a disciplinary or grievance committee).

 - The right to file a complaint with the US Department of Education concerning alleged failures by the College to comply with the requirements of FERPA.
 The name and address of the office that administers FERPA is:

 Washington, DC 20202-4605

-For more information about the "Release of Student Information," please refer to the Schenectady County Community College Catalog.
+For more information about the "Release of Student Information," please refer to the Schenectady County Community College Catalog, found on this page.